-London is bursting at the seams with activities to keep the little ones entertained and as the summer holidays swing into view, it’ll give you the chance to explore the best of the city.
-Read on for our edit of the best things to do with kids this summer, from charming Alice in Wonderland adaptations to a Beano-inspired afternoon tea bus tour.
+London is bursting at the seams with activities to keep the little ones entertained these summer holidays, and it’ll give you the chance to explore the best of the city.
+Read on for our edit of the best things to do with kids this summer, from charming musicals to afternoon teas and fun bus tours.

 Hampton Court Palace’s The Magic Garden